 The trend towards green technology and funding has become a major moneymaker.
-As a contractor, I’ve seen the growth of this industry continuously rise in recent years.
-Now the green industry is at $116 billion a year.
-It’s projected to grow up to $254 billion or more by 2020.
-To reach this goal, businesses and homeowners have to really change their habits and focus on going green as part of their daily routine.
+As a contractor, I’ve seen the growth of this industry continuously on the rise.
+The green industry is currently at $116 billion a year, and it’s projected to grow up to $254 billion or more by 2020.
+To reach this goal, businesses and homeowners have to be intentional in changing their habits and focusing on “going green” as part of their daily routine.

 There are a variety of businesses that are going above and beyond to incorporate the three R’s into their business model.
-For example, the ARIA hotel in Las Vegas built a large sorting center.
-Waste is sorted and sent to recycling facilities, which has diverted 47% of the hotel’s waste.
+For example, the ARIA hotel in Las Vegas built a large sorting center where waste is sorted and sent to recycling facilities.
+This alone has diverted 47% of the hotel’s waste.
 In addition, they send food scraps to local farms to feed animals like pigs.